SbnAmd/git-learning/readme.md

 The `git branch -a` shows all branches locally or remotely.
 The `git diff` shows the lates difference beteem now and latest commit.

-Remember to __pull__ the repo before commit so you have the latest changes and then commit new changes
+Remember to `git pull origin master` the repo before commit so you have the latest changes and then commit new changes